The Vermont Statutes Online

 (B) certify that the circumstances of the activation or deployment impede good faith efforts to make timely application for renewal of the license or certification.

-(2) a reasonable opportunity to meet the terms or conditions of licensure or certification following the person's return from activation or deployment if military service in any way interferes with a good faith effort to complete a term or condition of licensure, regardless of whether the military requires the person to maintain the license or certification during the time of activation or deployment.
+(2) A reasonable opportunity to meet the terms or conditions of licensure or certification following the person's return from activation or deployment if military service in any way interferes with a good faith effort to complete a term or condition of licensure, regardless of whether the military requires the person to maintain the license or certification during the time of activation or deployment.
 (Added 2005, No. 131 (Adj.
 Sess.), § 1, eff.
-May 4, 2006.)
+May 4, 2006; amended 2021, No. 10, § 8.)

 § 369.
 Awards and medals

-Upon the approval of the Governor, the Adjutant and Inspector General may, from time to time, create and design such awards and medals to recognize meritorious service or outstanding achievement for members of the Vermont National Guard.
-The Adjutant and Inspector General will cause to be published a roster of these awards and medals, the criteria and process for awarding them, and a description or specification of the award and medals.
-All awards and medals will be presented in the name of the State of Vermont and be awarded to a member or retired member of the Vermont National Guard or if the member is deceased to the member's spouse, child, parent, sibling, or grandchild or, if none, to a person designated by the executor of the estate.
+Upon the approval of the Governor, the Adjutant and Inspector General may create and design awards and medals to recognize meritorious service or outstanding achievement for members of the Vermont National Guard.
+The Adjutant and Inspector General shall publish a roster of these awards and medals, the criteria and process for awarding them, and a description or specification of each award or medal.
+All awards and medals shall be presented in the name of the State of Vermont and be awarded to a member or retired member of the Vermont National Guard or if the member is deceased to the member's spouse, child, parent, sibling, or grandchild or, if none, to a person designated by the executor of the member's estate.
 (Added 2011, No. 149 (Adj.
-Sess.), § 2.)
+Sess.), § 2; amended 2021, No. 10, § 9.)